graphaelli/graphaelli.github.io/content/posts/2018-03-19-guess-the-utility.md

 desc3 = "run a program with process address space resource limit";
 solution3 = "<code>/usr/bin/prlimit -v</code>";
 </script>

+{{< /rawhtml >}}

 I invented a couple of utilities at work today.
 They're really useful little go programs.
 So useful, in fact, that they have already existed for many years.
 I haven't written in a while so I figured I'd post them here as a little guessing game.
 See if you can figure out what they are from the code, just note that they are not faithful reimplementations, as I didn't originally set out to reimplement anything.
 Expand the description for a hint.

+{{< rawhtml >}}

 <h3>#1</h3>
+{{< /rawhtml >}}

-{% highlight go %}
+{{< highlight go >}}
 {
         ctx, _ := context.WithTimeout(context.Background(), timeout)
         cmd := exec.CommandContext(ctx, os.Args[1], os.Args[2:]...)